 - Supporting children and young people with Special Educational Needs - The Graduated Response in mainstream schools

-- A guide for young people and families to the Graduated Response to Special Educational Needs
+- A Guide to the Graduated Response to Special Educational Needs for Young People and their Families

 The Special Educational Needs and Disability (SEND) Strategy aims to: